 How to Train Your Sheltie

-Training a Sheltie is relatively easy because they're intelligent and easy-to-please dogs.
-Problems do arise, however, when you miscommunicate how you want your Sheltie to behave.
+Training a Sheltie is usually pretty easy because they're intelligent and eager dogs.
+But problems can arise when you miscommunicate how you want your Sheltie to behave.
 Let's take a look at expert approaches to dog psychology and basic obedience training.

 Before you begin working on toilet training, obedience training, leash walking and more, the first step is build a loving bond with your new dog.
 This not only helps you understand his needs and instincts, it also allows your Sheltie to develop trust in you.

 As soon as you bring your Sheltie home, start to develop a caring and loving relationship with him simply by playing and spending lots of time together.
 When puppies are secure in the knowledge that they belong to the family, they are more likely to respond better to your training commands.
 The trust you build now comes from showing affection, defining mutual boundaries and treating any breach of those boundaries with firmness and fairness... [continue reading The Basics of Sheltie Puppy Training]

 Puppies' bladders and bowels are small and weak.
 They can't hold it in for more than a few hours so you need to work out a frequent toilet break routine or they'll just go anytime, anywhere.